 Nitrate and Phosphate Waste

-- Let the water sit for a day, this will dissipate dissolved gasses and allow the pH to stabilize.
+- Let the water sit for a day; this will dissipate dissolved gasses and allow the pH to stabilize.

 - When doing a water change, vacuum the substrate.
 Get rid of some of the detritus that is building up.

 - Do not clean the gravel and the filter on the same day.
 Both harbor beneficial bacterial colonies.
 Do not disrupt both locations at the same time.
-Time your filter cleaning so it takes place on a day that you are not changing water and vacuuming gravel.
+Time your filter cleaning so it takes place on a day that you are not changing the water and vacuuming gravel.